Learn: Diamonds > Fish-Eye

-Holloway Cut Adviser takes fish-eye into account.
-Fish-eyes occur between the following pavilion depths and table sizes:
+Holloway Cut Adviser test takes fish-eye into account.
+They occur between the following pavilion depths and table sizes:

 Diamonds with these proportions show fish-eyes that require no tilt to see them.
 If the table gets 1% bigger you see a 1% more fish-eye.

-We down grade fish-eyes in value, a bit like an inclusion, because that is what they look like.
+We downgrade these flaws in value, a bit like an inclusion because that is what they look like.

-Holloway Cut Adviser will give " do not buy this diamond under any circumstances as it is a fish-eye ” comment if the fish-eye is very bad.
+A Holloway Cut Adviser test and report will give you a ” do not buy this diamond under any circumstances as it is a fish-eye ” comment if it is very bad.

-A small amount of tilt to see a fish-eye is acceptable because these diamonds have a very good spread and look very big for the money.
+A small amount of tilt to see flaws is acceptable because these diamonds have a very good spread and look very big for the money.
 If the fish-eye can only be seen with 5 degrees or more tilt then we consider the diamond to be ideal.